 How to spot it: Open Build Phases → Embed Frameworks.
 If your framework is not listed there but appears in Link Binary With Libraries, that is the cause.

-How to spot it: xcode-select -p on the upload machine differs from the archive machine.
+How to spot it: xcode-select -p on the upload machine differs from the archive machine, or xcodebuild -version on either is below 26.

 6. The framework ships an old swiftsupport payload that conflicts